 More Info About the UEA Allotments

 The allotments lie to the south of the main campus, hidden among trees between the lake and Bluebell Road.
 They can be reached through a small gate, which links to a winding path through overgrowth, under low branches, and over a stile.
 Many of the allotments are tended to by UEA students or staff, and the Courage Project has managed to secure five of them for use by UEA postgraduates!
 Many of the allotments are overgrown due to disuse, but through regular meet-ups, a small group of postgraduates have worked hard over the summer to clear some of the weeds and get some vegetables and herbs in the ground.

 We hope that this project will continue long after the Courage Project finishes, as it provides postgraduates a vital space to work outside, in nature, away from the confines of an office and the pressures of PhD research.
-This project is open to all, regardless of ability or gardening knowledge - we encourage everyone with an interest in tending to land and growing their own produce to come along to our regularly-scheduled PhDiggers allotment events!
+This project is open to all, regardless of ability or gardening knowledge - we encourage everyone with an interest in tending to land and growing their own produce to come along to our regularly-scheduled PhDiggers allotment events (hopefully starting again soon!).

 "What do I need to bring?"
 Just comfy clothes (suitable for getting muddy), good shoes (the tools are sharp!), and a positive attitude.